bbauska/Anti-Project-2025/README.md

 ensure that the department has immediate senior political leadership and would force the Senate to act on nominees’ appointments instead of being allowed to engage in dilatory tactics that cripple the State Department’s functionality for weeks, months, or even years.”
-[Department of State, Project 2025, accessed 6/24/24]</p>
+[Department of State, Project 2025, accessed 6/24/24]

-<p>Project 2025 urged the placement of political appointees into positions that do not require Senate
-confirmation and urged increasing the number of political appointees.
+Project 2025 urged the placement of political appointees into positions that do not require Senate confirmation and urged increasing the number of political appointees.
 “Assert Leadership in the Appointment Process.
 The next Administration should assert leadership over, and guidance to, the State Department by placing political appointees in positions that do not require Senate confirmation, including senior advisors, Principal Deputy Assistant Secretaries, and Deputy Assistant Secretaries.
 Given the department’s size, the next Administration should also increase the number of political appointees to manage it.”
-[Department of State, Project 2025, accessed 6/24/24]</p>
+[Department of State, Project 2025, accessed 6/24/24]

-<p>Project 2025 called for the next conservative administration to accept the resignations of all
-political ambassadors and review and reassess all career ambassadors as well.
+Project 2025 called for the next conservative administration to accept the resignations of all political ambassadors and review and reassess all career ambassadors as well.
 “Reboot Ambassadors Worldwide.
 All ambassadors are required to submit letters of resignation at the start of a new Administration.
 Previous Republican Administrations have accepted the resignations of only the